-In the US, C18 stearic and oleic fatty acid supply is expected to continue to trend towards a balanced market amid healthy sustained demand in most end-use sectors.
+C18 stearic and oleic fatty acid supply is expected to continue to trend towards a balanced market amid healthy sustained demand in most end-use sectors.
 Tall oil fatty acids (TOFAs) are derived from wood-pulping processes and provide alternative streams for C18s.
-In the US, TOFA supply is also lengthening, as producers are operating at high rates to maximize co-product rosin as the Chinese have not been as active in the rosin markets.
+In the US, TOFA supply is expected to continue to lengthen, as producers are operating at high rates to maximise co-product rosin as the Chinese have not been as active in the rosin markets.

 News & analysis